Bali travel tips

 you'll skip a day on the flight over

-***** you won't need a Visa or need to extend it if you're a U.S. citizen unless you plan on staying longer than 30 days - if you do, then you’ll need to get a “Visa on Arrival” (VOA) at the airport BEFORE you go to Immigration which will give you up to a 60-day stay (however, even with the VOA, you’ll need to renew before Day 30) - you’ll also need a VISA agent which we have and connect you with
+***** you’ll automatically be given a tourist visa at Immigration (you’ll enter a very large hall) if you’ll only be in Indonesia forr less than 30 days or need to extend it if you're a U.S. citizen unless you plan on staying longer than 30 days - if you do, then you’ll need to get a “Visa on Arrival” (VOA) at the airport BEFORE you go to Immigration which will give you up to a 60-day stay (however, even with the VOA, you’ll need to renew before Day 30) - you’ll also need a VISA agent which we have and connect you with

 make sure your passport doesn't expire within 6 months of entering Indonesia (go here for updates)